Here’s How Much the Miss America Pageant Has Changed Throughout the Years

 Heather Whitestone, who had serious hearing loss, became the first Miss America with a disability.
 This transformed the narrative that Miss America had to be able-bodied in order to be a role model for other Americans.

 Angela Perez Baraquio was the first Asian-American woman to be crowned Miss America.
 As a competitor, she probably needed a lot of motivation to move through the challenging competition.
 Check out these 20 confidence-boosting quotes from impressive women in history.

 Nina Davuluri was the first Indian-American Miss America and represented her cause, cultural diversity.

 Erin O’Flaherty became the first openly lesbian contestant in the pageant.
 Her presence in the pageant represented another big step toward achieving equality and inclusivity.

 Gretchen Carlson, a political journalist and former Miss America winner, was named Chair of the Board of Trustees.
 A handful of other women were elected to the board, replacing men after the explosive and revealing #MeToo movement in 2017.
 Since their election, the organization has undergone rapid (and welcomed) change.

 June 2018: Bye, bye bikini

 Gretchen Carlson called for the end of the swimsuit portion of the competition––which has been an integral part of the pageant structure since its creation.
 In a press release, the Board of Trustees wrote, “In its place, each candidate will participate in a live interactive session with the judges, where she will highlight her achievements and goals in life and how she will use her talents, passion, and ambition to perform the job of Miss America.”
 Regina Hopper, President and CEO, unveiled the new mission statement of the competition: ‘To prepare great women for the world, and to prepare the world for great women.’
-Next, don’t miss these 10 empowering quotes from women in politics.
+Now, find out what Miss USA looked like the year you were born.